-Describe Key Performance Indicators (KPIs) Target How will the KPI b Monitored? e Which Committee will Monitor this KPI?
-Lead All relevant identified staff have completed Level 3 Advanced training for Safeguarding Adults to CCG and CQC compliance 85% Quarterly HSB Annual Safeguarding Manager
+Describe Key Performance Indicators (KPIs) Target How will the KPI be Monitored?
+Which Committee will Monitor this KPI?
+Lead All relevant identified staff have completed Level 3 Advanced training for Safeguarding Adults to CCG and CQC compliance 90% Quarterly Trust Safeguarding Sub-committee Quarterly Associate Director of Nursing and Midwifery for Safeguarding